PaoloGiordani/HybridTreeBoosting.jl/README.md

 output = HTBfit(data,param)
 ```

-See [speeding up HTBoost](examples/Speeding%20up%20with%20large%20n.jl) for suggestions on how to handle large n if computing time becomes a constraint.
+See [speeding up HTBoost](docs/src/tutorials/Faster%20large%20n.md) for suggestions on how to handle large n if computing time becomes a constraint.

-## Help to improve HTBoost
+## Help improve HTBoost

-- If you have a dataset in which HTBoost does not outperform other GBMs (particularly if *HTBweightedtau( )* suggests it should, see [Basic use](examples/Basic%20use.jl)), and you have read [Outperforming other GBM](docs/src/Outperforming%20other%20GBM.md), please get in touch with me at paolo.giordani@bi.no
+- If you have a dataset in which HTBoost does not outperform other GBMs (particularly if *HTBweightedtau( )* suggests it should, see [Basic use](docs/src/tutorials/Basic%20use.md)), and you have read [Outperforming other GBM](docs/src/Outperforming%20other%20GBM.md), please get in touch with me at paolo.giordani@bi.no
 - Suggestions are welcome.

 ##